£42,995 for November Only – Get your hands on the best Camaro for sale in the UK!

 Chevy small block 350 delivering around 400hp.
 Keisler Perfect Fit 5-speed transmission and driveshaft.
 Detroit Locker differential.
 4-wheel disc brakes.
 All new interior and gauges.
 Hedman ceramic coated headers, S/S Magnaflow dual exhaust.
 New brakes/suspension/bushings.
 Ice cold A/C. 17in TorqThrust Polished alloys.

 Inside there is no denying that this Camaro is something special.
 The low-back bucket seats, carpeting, headliner, and door panels all have a deep and dark appearance because anything that wasn’t the highest standard was replaced during restoration.
-But this is far from a midnight atmosphere, because all your favourite elements add colour and sheen.
 This includes shine of elements like the AM/FM/CD stereo head unit; the controls and vents that control the provisions for R134a air conditioning; and the bright spokes of the Lecarra steering wheel.
 Just beyond that last one is the cool deep dual pod gauges that contain the large speedo and desirable tic-toc-tach.
 Just to the side of that is the Hurst shifter set into the woodgrain centre console, and there are also the iconic quad auxiliary gauges in this setup.
 Beyond just looking fantastic, the Camaro is setup for serious driving.
-After all, did you count the gears on the shifter yet?

-This Camaro is so much the total package that we didn’t even have room to list all of the upgrades.
+This Camaro is so much the total package and with just around 1500 miles covered since completion what’s not to love?
 But give us a call, and we’ll be happy to go through all the reasons this is the restored muscle car of your dreams.
 Call now and book your appointment.

 POV Driving Video –